-CEBMa research indicates that an evidence-based approach is indeed more effective than less structured decision-making processes, which often favour personal experience over sound research, in various ways:
+CEBMa research indicates that an evidence-based approach is more effective in various ways than less structured decision-making processes which often favour personal experience over sound research:

 Risk assessments based on the accumulated experience of many people are generally more accurate than those based on one person’s experience, ensuring forecasts are made independently before being combined.

 Judgements based on hard data and statistics are more accurate than those based on individual experience.

 Knowledge from scientific literature is more accurate than expert opinions.